MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-scripts-to-replicate-database.md

 ## Create a link

 The final step of the setup process is to create the link.
-At this time, you accomplish this by making a REST API call.

-You can invoke direct API calls to Azure by using various API clients.
 For simplicity of the process, sign in to the Azure portal and run the following PowerShell script from Azure Cloud Shell.
 Replace:
 - `<ManagedInstanceName>` with the short name of your managed instance.
 - `<AGName>` with the name of the availability group created on SQL Server.
 - `<DAGName>` with the name of the distributed availability group created on SQL Server.